fisayoafolayan/google-chrome-plugin-crypto/readme.md

 # How to build a chrome extension that shows cryptocurrency prices in realtime

 A simple application to track live cryptocurrency prices.
+To follow along, this application has been documented as a two-part article on Pusher blog.
+You can read about it part 1 [here](https://pusher.com/tutorials/chrome-extension-cryptocurrency-part-1) and part two [here](https://pusher.com/tutorials/chrome-extension-cryptocurrency-part-2)

 ## Set up
 To set up this project, first clone the repositiory